andizq/discminer/README.md

   <a href="https://github.com/andizq/discminer/issues/new?assignees=&labels=question&title=question%3A+">Ask a Question</a>
 </div>

-- Model channel maps from molecular line observations of discs by fitting intensity and rotation velocity.
+- Model channel maps from molecular line emission of discs by fitting intensity and rotation velocity simultaneously.
+- Estimate disc vertical extent by tracing front and back side line emission when available.
+- Compute moment maps that accurately capture complex line profile morphologies.
+- Disc velocity can be modelled with multiple components: Keplerian motion + pressure support + self-gravity.
-- Compute moment maps, rotation curves and meridional velocities, intensity and line width profiles.
+- Extract rotation curves, radial and meridional velocities, intensity and line width profiles.
-- Quantify deviations from Keplerian motion and investigate their relationship to intensity and line width fluctuations.
+- Identify velocity and intensity substructures; study their coherence and degree of localisation.
-- Customise model parameterisations as function of the 3D disc coordinates easily (azimuthal asymmetries are possible!).
+- Non-axisymmetric models are possible; all attributes can be parameterised as a function of $R,\phi,z$ disc coords.
-- Employ different prescriptions for the disc rotation velocity if needed: Keplerian + pressure support + self-gravity.
-- Model upper and lower emitting surfaces of the disc simultaneously.
-- Use irregular emitting surfaces obtained with external non-parametric methods if required.
-- Analyse the disc physical structure and dynamics using built-in tools.

 <img
   src="images/discminer_outline.png"
   alt="Discminer workflow and capabilities" style="display: inline-block; margin: 0 auto; max-width: 500px">

-### Mining, analysis and visualisation tools
+## Mining tools

+Discminer offers a wide range of analysis and visualisation tools to fully explore the physical and dynamical structure of your disc.

+### cube

+- Compute moment maps that accurately capture complex line profile morphologies.
+- Output moment maps include **peak intensity**, **line width**, **line slope**, and **centroid velocity**.
+- Easily clip, downsample, and convert to brightness temperature units.
+- Quickly visualise model versus data channels and interactively extract spectra.

-#### rail
+### rail

 - Extract azimuthal and radial profiles of intensity, line width and velocity from moment maps.
-- Compute rotation curves and decompose the three-dimensional velocity field of the disc.
+- Compute rotation curves and decompose disc velocity into its three-dimensional components.
-- Reveal large-scale substructures and investigate coherence of observable signatures.
+- Reveal large-scale signatures and quantify their pitch angle, width, extent, and coherence degree.

-#### pick
+### pick

-- Quantify small-scale fluctuations in the disc.
-- Reveal localised velocity perturbations and/or sites of enhanced velocity dispersion.

-#### moment maps

-- Compute moment maps.
-Available kernels: Gaussian, bell, doubleGaussian, doubleBell.
-- Output moments include **peak intensity**, **line width** and **centroid velocity**.

-#### channel maps

-- Visualise model/data channels, and extract spectra interactively.

-#### disc geometry
+- Identify small-scale velocity and intensity perturbations, and estimate their localisation degree.

+### plottools

+- Customise intensity channels and residual maps, and highlight coherent and localised perturbations.
-- Use sky or disc [Cartesian or polar] projections interchangeably.
+- Use sky or disc projections interchangeably for easier visualisation of features.
-- Overlay the geometric structure of the disc on moment and channel maps easily.
+- Easily overlay the disc geometry (orientation and vertical structure) on any observable product.
+- Overlay 1D profiles or 2D maps from external data to e.g. highlight the presence of dust substructures.

 ## Installation